llmariner/llmariner/docs/developments/nvidia-gpu-operator-kind.md

-# Enable time slicing in a Kind Cluster with Nvidia GPU Operator
+# Enable Time Slicing in a Kind Cluster with Nvidia GPU Operator

 ## Overview